lukiwieser/racetrack/README.md

 ### Fundamentals

-*Reinforcement Learning* is a technique where an AI (also referred as model or agent) takes actions, and receives a reward as feedback.
+*Reinforcement Learning* is a technique where an AI (also referred as model or agent) takes actions, and receives rewards as feedback.
 The AI's goal is to maximize the reward.
-By playing lots of games it learns which actions are the best.
+It learns which actions are the best by playing lots of games.

-*Q-Learning*, is a specific type of Reinforcement Learning.
+*Q-Learning* is a specific type of Reinforcement Learning.
 It is model-free, meaning it doesn't require prior knowledge of the game rules.
 In the context of the racetrack problem, this means the AI does not know the rules of the game, and instead learns them by trial and error.
 "Q" refers to the function that stores the expected reward for each state-action pair calculated by the algorithm.

-*Q-Learning with Monte Carlo*, is a specific form of Q-learning, and our chosen approach.
+*Q-Learning with Monte Carlo* is a specific form of Q-learning, and our chosen approach.
 The AI learns from sampled experience, thus it plays only a subset of all possible ways of playing a game.
 Learning occurs after playing an entire game episode.
-A similar approach that we do not use in this project is *temporal difference learning*, where the AI learns after each individual step rather than only after completing a full game.
+A similar approach, that we do not use in this project, is *temporal difference learning*, where the AI learns after each individual step rather than after completing a full game.

 ### Architecture